-According to a less frequently mentioned accessibility principle, hyperlinks inside text blocks shouldn't be solely distinguished by color.
-Not only because users with low vision, color deficiency, and other visual impairments can't always recognize these links, but it's also easier for regular users to skim through the content if links are better emphasized.
+As a rule of thumb, accessible links shouldn't rely solely on colors.
+Partly because users with low vision, color deficiency, and other visual impairments can't always recognize this kind of link, but also because it's easier for regular users to skim through the content if links are better emphasized.

-However, it's not always easy to find a good solution for link design that matches your website's design.
-It's also possible to overdo it by using too many visual signifiers that confuse the user.
-In this post, I'll show you some examples of how to use non-color elements to indicate the presence of links.
+However, it's not always easy to find out how to create accessible links that match your website design.
+It's also possible to overdo it by using too many visual signifiers that might confuse the user.

-When we speak about links, we usually think of the classic blue links with the underline, however there are actually different kinds of links, such as:
+When we speak about links, we usually think of the classic blue links with an underline, however there are actually different kinds of links, such as:

-In this article, I'll only speak about the first group, body text links.
-Don't read it as a guideline but rather an experiment for understanding what can be done for better link accessibility.
+In this article, I'll only speak about the first group: body text links.
+Don't read it as a guideline but rather an experiment for understanding what can be done for more accessible links.

 According to WebAIM's guidelines about links and hypertext, WCAG 2.0 has two additional requirements for body text links:

-WebAIM doesn't recommend removing the underline with CSS, as "users are accustomed to see links underlined".
-Sadly, many of the biggest websites don't follow this principle and they don't only remove the underline from the default link style but also from the
+WebAIM doesn't recommend removing the underline using CSS, as "users are accustomed to see links underlined".
+Still, many of the biggest websites don't follow this principle of link accessibility.
+Many times, they don't only remove the underline from the default link state but also the

-Why do they do so?
-Most likely for aesthetical reasons, however underlined links don't necessarily have to be plain-looking.
+But, why do they do that?
+Mainly for aesthetical reasons, however underlined links don't necessarily have to be plain-looking and boring.

 For instance, Bloomberg uses the

-Perhaps Bloomberg's links could further benefit from bold letters, but it's a good example that underline can be used for links creatively, not just in the usual way.
+Perhaps Bloomberg's links could further benefit from bold letters, but it's a good example that underlines can be used for links creatively, not just in the usual way.

-The Verge uses a different approach to body text link underlines.
-The underline is present by default, however it gets removed when the user hovers the link.
-At the same time when the underline disappears, the color also changes subtlely, from pink to magenta (however this color change is barely recognizable).
+The Verge uses a different approach to create underlines for body text links.
+Here, underlines are present by default, however they are removed when the user hovers over the link.
+When the underline disappears, the color also changes subtlely, from pink to magenta (however this color change is barely recognizable).

-The presence of the underline in the default state helps readers easily notice the link.
-And, when they hover the link, the state change is instantly visualized by the disappearing underline.
-An unusual choice, for sure, but it still follows the accessibility principle of using non-color designators for links.
+The presence of underlines in the default state helps readers easily notice the links, even within large text blocks.
+And, when they hover over the link, the state change is instantly visualized by the disappearing underline.
+An unusual choice, for sure, but it still follows the principle of using non-color designators for accessible links.

-WebAIM chose an all-inclusive solution for link visibility.
+WebAIM chose an all-inclusive solution for link accessibility.
 Besides the underline, they also add a small icon after each external link.
-So, the icon doesn't only serve as an extra visual signifier but also clearly distinguishes external and internal links.
+In this way, the icon doesn't only serve as an extra visual signifier but also clearly distinguishes external and internal links.

 WCAG 2.0 even has a recommendation on how to provide proper link texts, with a handful of useful examples (mainly for image links, though).

-If you want an example for properly done link text I would mention the Gov.uk website that publishes governmental information in the UK.
-For instance, have a look at their Set up a business" page.
+If you want to see an example of proper link text I would mention the Gov.uk website that publishes governmental information in the UK.
+For example, check out their Set up a business page.

 The role of the

 title global attribute in link accessibility is an interesting question.
-When you add it to a link, the extra information appears somewhere around the link when users hover it.
+If you add it to a link, the extra information appears somewhere around the link when users hover it.

-For instance, take the following line of code:
+For instance, take the following line of HTML:

-It's displayed like this in the browser: Hover this link, don't click it.
+It's displayed like this in the browser: Hover this link but don't click it.